barrett101/Intune-Desktop-Shortcut-with-embedded-icon-in-script/README.md

 ### Adjusting the Desktop shortcut folder location (ex.
 Putting shortcut in sub folder on desktop)
 Adjust the "Desktop" variable as needed, but make sure to keep the "$([Environment]::GetFolderPath("Desktop"))" see below in comments for how to add a sub folder if required.
 If removing a shortcut and the sub folder is empty after deleting of the shortcut it will delete the sub folder.

+### Turning off icon
+You may not want to have an icon file, if not adjust the "EnableIcon" variable to $False.
+Use the commented out line.

 ## Step by Step
 Step 1:  Create or locate an .ICO file, if needed convert an image to ICO using https://convertio.co/jpg-ico/